warrigal24/kings-ball/README.md

 You leave the cake in the shop and set off to see if you can find a way into the palace.
 It looks easy enough.
 All you have to do is get past that guard.

 This is a traditional text adventure that was written for [SeedComp!
 2023](https://itch.io/jam/seed-comp-1-growing), 9 January to 1 March 2023.
-The game is hosted at [The King's Ball](https://warrigal.itch.io/kings-ball).

 ## Release notes